 - Paint, stain, and painting supplies, such as rollers and paint sprayers

-Most reuse centers do not carry fabric items, such as mattresses, bedding, table linens, or curtains.
-Some stores don’t sell carpets and rugs either; others accept them as donations as long as they’re in good condition.
+Most reuse centers do not carry fabric goods, such as mattresses, bedding, table linens, or curtains.
+Some stores don’t sell carpets and rugs, either.
+However, others accept them as donations as long as they’re in good condition.

-Also, while many reuse centers sell paint, they typically don’t accept used paint as a donation.
-Instead, the paint is collected at local landfills, mixed together by type and color, and sent on to the reuse center.
+Also, while many reuse centers sell paint, they typically don’t accept used paint donations.
+Instead, the paint is collected at local landfills.
+Matching types and colors get mixed and sent on to the reuse center.

-The line between reuse centers and architectural salvage stores is somewhat blurry.
-When you look up reuse centers and architectural salvage stores in a given city, many stores appear on both lists.
-However, in general, architectural salvage stores are smaller than reuse centers and focus on higher-value goods, such as antique furniture and fixtures.
+In general, architectural salvage stores are smaller than reuse centers and focus on high-end goods, such as antique furniture and fixtures.

-Cruising the aisle of an an architectural salvage store, you might see:
+Cruising the aisle of an architectural salvage store, you might see:

 - Aged barn wood